 Biological Sciences

 Coursework at UChicago prepares future leaders in these areas.
-More information about the different pathways through majors and minors can be found on the Biological Sciences Collegiate Division site.
+More information about the different pathways through majors and minors can be found on the Biological Sciences Collegiate Division and the Neuroscience Institute sites.

 Get updates on internships, professional development events, and more!
 Join the Careers in Biological Sciences listhost.